Cubs vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

-- In four games as the favorite over the last 10 matchups, the Cubs have a record of 1-3.
+- In seven games as the favorite over the last 10 matchups, the Cubs have a record of 1-6.

-- In their last 10 games with a total, the Cubs and their opponents have failed to hit the over five times.
+- In their last 10 games with a total, the Cubs and their opponents have combined to hit the over just once.

 Cubs Betting Records & Stats

-- The Cubs have put together a 7-5 record in games they were listed as the moneyline favorite (winning 58.3% of those games).
+- The Cubs have been favored on the moneyline 17 total times this season.
+They've gone 8-9 in those games.

-- Chicago has played as moneyline favorites of -150 or shorter in just two games this season, which it won both.
+- Chicago has a record of 1-3 when playing as moneyline favorites with odds of -165 or shorter (25% winning percentage).

-- Based on this matchup's moneyline, the Cubs' implied win probability is 60%.
+- Based on this contest's moneyline, the Cubs' implied win probability is 62.3%.

-- Chicago has played in 26 games with set over/under, and have combined with opponents to go over the total 13 times (13-12-1).
+- Chicago has played in 31 games with an over/under set, and have combined with its opponents to go over the total 13 times (13-17-1).

-- The Cubs have not had a spread set for a matchup this season.
+- The Cubs have not had a spread set for an outing this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.